coli-saar/rewrite_text/README.md

 The unpreprocessed training, validation and test sets should be put in `data/en` or `data/de` with file names: `train.[src|tgt]`, `valid.[src|tgt]` and `test.[src|tgt]`.

+In order to use the 'sentencepiece' tokenizer (as in the original ACCESS code) you need to place a trained [SentencePiece tokenizer](https://github.com/google/sentencepiece) in the 'data_auxiliary/[en|de]' folder.
+We use the pretrained sentencepiece tokenizers from [here](https://github.com/facebookresearch/cc_net).

 ## Preprocessing: feature extraction
 The preprocessing involves several steps:
 1) Prepare word frequency ranks.
 Run the function `write_ranks_into_file` from the script in `utils/prepare_word_embeddings_frequency_ranks.py`.
 This should create a json file in `data_auxiliary/en` (or `/de`) with `word:rank` pairs.